-- Minor games should be no less that 's of an hour, seniors no less than 1 hour, - Your pre-practice routine should mirror your pre-game routine, - Establish a professional routine that physically and mentally prepares the athletes and set it up so it is preformed with out any coach interference, let them (athletes) take ownership of the game, - Ensure you have established a pre-game "Warm-up" routine for those occasions where on-floor time prior to a game is restricted,

-Coaches MUST be at all games (and practices) prior to the posted time
+- Minor games should be no less that 's of an hour, seniors no less than 1 hour, - Your pre-practice routine should mirror your pre-game routine, - Establish a professional routine that physically and mentally prepares the athletes and set it up so it is preformed with out any coach interference, let them (athletes) take ownership of the game, - Ensure you have established a pre-game "Warm-up" routine for those occasions where on-field time prior to a game is restricted, - Coaches MUST be at all games (and practices) prior to the posted time

-How the line-up is posted:

-- The first step, pre-game or pre-practice, is to put up game line-up listing all special teams etc and a practice routine for all practices, - This takes away any chance that the athlete will be confronted at the last moment with anything that will get him out of focus and out of that comfort zone.

-What is said post game:

-- Depending on the age and caliber of play coaches may discuss scouting reports, - Present all subject matter in such a way as to instill confidence, - Visit briefly with that athlete who requires a boost to his/her self image, - Don't dwell on any subject matter or use any tone of voice that will move the players out of the comfort zone, - The last few minutes before the opening whistle are important, not being mentally prepared to play will put you down goals, - Start all games with a line-up of athletes who are always ready to go.

-What is said between periods:

-- Give the players that first couple of minutes to wind down, - · Ensure all players are in a relaxed position and at rest, - In the first few minutes do any one-on-one talking that is required, - Start a routine whereby you ask "What did we do well?" and follow-up with the question "What could we improve on".
-The first few times may require you as the coach to send out the key words to stimulate responses however, after the athletes have experienced this routine with no one blaming individuals or yelling the responses will flow and will always start with the phrase "WE", - Ensure all parents at the pre-season in minor are aware that they are not to visit the dressing room between periods unless specifically asked by the coaching staff.
+TASK 3: WHAT ARE A COACH'S REPSONSIBILITIES DURING THE FOLLOWING TIME QUARTERS How the line-up is posted: The first step, pre-game or pre-practice, is to put up game line-up listing all special teams etc and a practice routine for all practices, This takes away any chance that the athlete will be confronted at the last moment with anything that will get him out of focus and out of that comfort zone.
+Pre-Game At Half Time Time-Outs What is said post game: Depending on the age and caliber of play coaches may discuss scouting reports, Present all subject matter in such a way as to instill confidence, Visit briefly with that athlete who requires a boost to his/her self image, Don't dwell on any subject matter or use any tone of voice that will move the players out of the comfort zone, The last few minutes before the opening whistle are important, not being mentally prepared to play will put you down goals, Start all games with a line-up of athletes who are always ready to go.
+Post-Game What is said at half time: Give the players that first couple of minutes to wind down, Ensure all players are in a relaxed position and at rest, In the first few minutes do any one-on-one talking that is required, Start a routine whereby you ask "What did we do well?" and follow-up with the question "What could we improve on".
+The first few times may require you as the coach to send out the key words to stimulate responses however, after the athletes have experienced this routine with no one blaming individuals or yelling the responses will flow and will always start with the phrase "WE", Ensure all parents at the pre-season in minor are aware that they are not to visit the dressing room between quarters unless specifically asked by the coaching staff.